What are risk factors?

 - Alcohol (more than one drink per day) is associated with stroke risk.
 Limit the amount of alcohol you drink.

-- Being overweight or obese and leading a sedentary lifestyle may increase your risk of developing hypertension and diabetes, two risk factors for stroke.
+- Having overweight/obesity and leading a sedentary lifestyle may increase your risk of developing hypertension and diabetes, two risk factors for stroke.

 - Existing carotid and/or coronary artery disease.
 The carotid arteries in your neck supply most of the blood to your brain.
 A carotid artery that has been damaged by fatty build-up of plaque inside the artery wall may become blocked by a blood clot, causing a stroke.